Emergency Management 3: Learning from Disasters

 - Who influenced whom?

 Looking back on emergencies and scrutinising one’s own options for action in relation to the specific incident can help to create meaningful scenarios even without personal experience of damage.
-This approach is also recommended for dealing with one’s own emergencies or near misses as part of regular follow-up, but requires an inter-organisationally transparent information basis and a suitable form of documentation.
+This approach is also recommended for dealing with one’s own emergencies or near-misses as part of regular follow-up, but requires an inter-organisationally transparent information basis and a suitable form of documentation.

 Insightful documentations of disasters are for example:

-- Loveparade: https://www.svpt.uni-wuppertal.de/fileadmin/bauing/svpt/Loveparade_2010/Loveparade_Aufarbeitung_Gerlach_vorl_Fassung.pdf
+- Loveparade (German): https://www.svpt.uni-wuppertal.de/fileadmin/bauing/svpt/Loveparade_2010/Loveparade_Aufarbeitung_Gerlach_vorl_Fassung.pdf

 - Manchester Arena Attacks: https://www.gov.uk/government/collections/manchester-arena-inquiry-reports